exact-payments/merchant-demo-exactjs-spring-boot/README.md

 You will see the home page of a eCommerce website.
 Add the products to the shopping cart and checkout.

-## Details of ExactJS Integration
+## Details of CSIPayJS Integration

-The integration of ExactJS library involves HTML/JavaScript frontend changes as well a backend changes in your Spring Boot application.
+The integration of CSIPayJS library involves HTML/JavaScript frontend changes as well a backend changes in your Spring Boot application.
 The following steps outline how these changes are implemented in this sample application.

 Please review the contents of the `application.properties` file in the `src/main/resources` directory.
 This file contains the following properties:
-- `csipay.url` - This is the Pyxis API URL
+- `csipay.url` - This is the Pyxis API URL from Constellation Payments Platform
 - `security.token` - This is the identity and authorization token with the necessary permissions to use Pyxis API.
 ### 1. Home Page of the eCommerce site